2026 Celebrating Prevention Awards

-NFCC’s Celebrating Prevention Awards 2025 are returning for the fourth year, recognising and celebrating the achievements of Prevention activity in fire and rescue services across the UK.
+NFCC’s Celebrating Prevention Awards 2026 are returning for the fifth year, recognising and celebrating the achievements of Prevention activity in fire and rescue services across the UK.

-The awards will take place on the evening of Thursday 27 November as part of the NFCC Prevention Conference and this year they promise to be even bigger and better!
+The awards will take place on the evening of TBC as part of the NFCC Prevention Conference and this year they promise to be even bigger and better!

 Last year more than 70 nominations were received by the judging panel recognising the incredible work FRSs are undertaking across road, home and water safety, as well as safeguarding, children & young people and partnership working.
-Nominations for 2025 are now open so it’s time to shout about the life-saving, pioneering initiatives happening across Prevention at your fire and rescue service.
+Nominations open soon so it’s time to shout about the life-saving, pioneering initiatives happening across Prevention at your fire and rescue service.

 Let’s celebrate Prevention – individuals, teams and partners!